josephlewis/leastcostpath/README.md

 Error caused when trying to calculate a Least Cost Path using SpatialPoints outside of the Cost Surface Extent:

-  Check SpatialPoints used in the LCP calculation coincide with Raster / Cost Surface
+  1. Check SpatialPoints used in the LCP calculation coincide with Raster / Cost Surface

-  Check coordinate systems of the Raster/Cost Surface is the same as the SpatialPoints
+  2. Check coordinate system of the Raster/Cost Surface is the same as the SpatialPoints

     Error in get.shortest.paths(adjacencyGraph, indexOrigin, indexGoal):